-- weighs up to 3.5 tonnes - has no more than eight passenger seats, and - is shown on your licence, for up to 12 months from the date you last came into Great Britain, whether or not you brought the vehicle into Great Britain.
-If you hold a full vocational licence from a designated country, you are only allowed to drive lorries and buses that are registered outside Great Britain and you have driven into Great Britain.
-If you have a licence from Gibraltar you can also drive lorries and buses registered in Great Britain.
+- weighs up to 3.5 tonnes

+- has no more than eight passenger seats, and

+- is shown on your licence.

+You can use your ordinary licence for up to 12 months from the date you last came into Great Britain, whether or not you brought the Vehicle into Great Britain.

+If you hold a vocational licence from a designated country, you are only allowed to drive lorries and buses that are registered outside of Great Britain and you have driven into Great Britain.

+Licences issued in Gibraltar

+If you have a licence from Gibraltar you can drive lorries and buses registered in Great Britain.